edgarbarney/BatchImageConverter/README.md

 * Make sure you've installed ImageMagick from the link above.
 If you want to use your own version, make sure you've corrected the ".pro" file.

+* This program is mainly developed for Windows.
+But It should work on Linux as well.
+Not sure about OSX.

 ## Steps after building